"The world is a book and those who do not travel read only one page." - St. Augustine

 Leisure time on your own

 Overview The week in Tuscany kicks off with check-in at our four star accommodations.
 Centrally located, Hotel Orto de Medici will be our home for the week, so unpack and make yourself at home.
 Perhaps visit their famous gardens and take in some of the Tuscan air.
 During the week, we will experience the scenic views of Tuscany and sample wines in the wine regions of Chianti with a memorable lunch on the winery.
-The week will also take us to the world famous cities of Pisa, Lucca and Siena for what is sure to be plenty of photo opportunities.
+The week will also take us to the world famous cities of Pisa, Lucca and Siena for what are sure to be plenty of photo opportunities.
 We will also take part in two private cooking lessons and pick up a few culinary tips from our native Tuscan instructors.
 Our walking city tour in Florence will allow us to get to know our host city while our walking culinary tour will give us the opportunity to sample some of Tuscany's most traditional products.

 Sunset over the Arno River